ma2b0043/Chatting-Offline-with-Local-LLaMA-Model-Using-LLama.cpp/README.md

 For more details on the LLaMA model used in this project, refer to the [LLaMA CPP Python GitHub Repository](https://github.com/abetlen/llama-cpp-python).

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contributing

 If you wish to contribute to this project, please fork the repository and create a pull request with your proposed changes.

 ## Contact

-For any questions or issues, please contact [Your Name](mailto:your.email@example.com).
+For any questions or issues, please contact [Your Name](mailto:anas.azam40@gmail.com).